venkatareddy-n/docker-practice/docker-notes.md

 ENTRYPOINT can't overriden like CMD, if you try to do it will go and append to the entrypoint command command "ping google.com ping yahoo.com"
 -------------------

+FROM almalinux:9
+CMD ["google.com"]
+ENTRYPOINT ["ping"]

+docker build -t entry:v1 .

+docker run entry:v1 --> it will work

+docker run entry:v1 yahoo.com --> it will work with yahoo

+CMD will pass default arguments to ENTRYPOINT